-The property is located in Section 13, Township 3N, Range 73W, in Boulder County.
+The property is located in Section 2, Township 3N, Range 23W, in Boulder County, Colorado.
 It is located within the Allenspark Fire Protection District.
-The lot is 2 acres in size and has a modest ~0-5 percent slope with an east aspect.
+The lot is 6 acres in size and has a modest ~2-5 percent slope with a south aspect.
 The site is at ~8,500 feet in elevation and located in a valley which is relatively dry.
-Highway 7 to the east will create a small natural barrier that may help slow the spread of a surface fire on the site.
+The stream to the south of the structure will create a small natural barrier that may help slow the spread of a surface fire on the site.